 Success for the city singers was even sweeter as both broadcasts of the two episodes were filmed at Town Hall, a building with a great choral tradition.

 In 2007 Town Hall and Symphony Hall recruited singers from Birmingham’s gospel communities to form a choir to participate in the re-opening concert of the newly refurbished Town Hall, featuringHandel’s Messiah: A Soulful Celebration .
 This uplifting gospel and soul reworking of Handel’s Messiah performed alongside the likes of Soweto Kinch, Ruby Turner and Town Hall Associate Artists Black Voices.

-The choir was initially recruited, auditioned and trained by Black Voices (Town Hall Associate Artists and the UK’s leading female black a capella group), with Ken Burton (Director of the London Adventist Chorale and one of the UK’s leading choral conductors) taking over towards the final stages.
+The choir was initially auditioned and trained by Black Voices and Director of the London Adventist Chorale and one of the UK’s leading choral conductors Ken Burton.

-At the re-opening concerts, the choir stole the show and it became clear that we had created something special that deserved to be continued.
-We launched a recruitment drive in January which received an unexpectedly high level of interest, and the choir’s ranks have now grown to nearly 40 members, with a considerable number also on a waiting list for future auditions.
+From the opening concert it was obvious that something special had been created which deserved to be continued.
+A recruitment drive was therefore launched which received an unexpectedly high level of interest, and the choir’s ranks have now grown to nearly 40 members, with a considerable number also on a waiting list for future auditions.